-Each accounting package and the Abtrac accounting integration is slightly different.
+Each accounting package and Abtrac accounting integration is slightly different.
 For notes on a QuickBooks upload see below

 Invoice numbers are created in QuickBooks from the import file.